FloatingOriginInteractive/Balsa.SDK/docs/cheatcommands.md

-`/runsonfumes` | Engines continue to run after Fuel/Battery runs out `/inthrustwetrust` | Thrust output multiplier: 3x `/jebediah` | Thrust output multiplier: 10x `/grabbity` | The player ignores the effects of gravity while jumping, until the `Jump` key is released.
+`/runsonfumes` | Engines continue to run after Fuel/Battery runs out `/inthrustwetrust` | Thrust output multiplier: 3x `/jebediah` | Thrust output multiplier: 10x `/grabbity` | Player disregards the third law of motion and can jump while airborne.
+`/import antigravity` | The player ignores the effects of gravity while jumping, until the `Jump` key is released.
 `/pocketknife` | Open the vehicle editor immediately, wherever the player is.
 `/ask mr ari` | Starts the Editor Walkthrough tutorial (deprecated, probably no longer functional.
 You probably shouldn't use this one)
 `/instructable me` | Starts the Intro Walkthrough tutorial